Head Standard: Head succeeds

-Head returned to Baltimore, and on 2 January 1948, quit his job at Martin to work on the ski design full-time.
-He applied a full stress test to a pair of commercial hickory skis, and found that the real strength of the wood was two times the number found in every engineering text.
-Head had designed his ski to match the strength of a wooden ski, but based on incorrect numbers, so his version was not nearly strong enough.
+Returning to Baltimore, Head left his job at Martin on January 2, 1948 to work on ski design full-time.
+He applied a full stress test to a pair of commercial hickory skis, and found that the wood was actually twice as strong as stated in the engineering texts he had consulted previously.
+This explained the failure of his skis: he had designed them to match the lower strength incorrectly set forth in those texts.

-Head found that the plastic core was simply too weak to provide the strength needed to match the hickory skis.
-He replaced it with a sheet of marine plywood of much greater strength.
-Over the next year, he and a number of moonlighting Martin engineers made 40 pairs of skis, shipping them to Robinson and Don Traynor at Mansfield for testing.
-When they failed, which they all did, the area of failure was strengthened and another pair was built.
+Head found that the plastic core was simply too weak to match the strength of the hickory, so he replaced it with a much stronger sheet of marine plywood.
+Over the next year, he and a number of moonlighting Martin engineers made 40 pairs of skis and shipped them to Robinson and Don Traynor at Mansfield for testing.
+When each pair failed, they built another pair that strengthened the specific area of weakness responsible for the failure.

-By Christmas 1949 a set of ten greatly improved versions were ready to be tested.
+By Christmas 1949 a set of ten greatly improved versions were ready for testing.
 Head gave pairs to Steve Knowlton and Clif Taylor, formerly of the 10th Mountain Division and now instructors at Aspen Ski School.
-They found they skied well in the powder at the top of the hill, but as they descended hit harder snow they simply wouldn't dig in and became impossible to turn.
-At the bottom, where it was warmer, the snow stuck to the skis and stopped dead, forcing them to walk them down the hill.
-Unimpressed, Knowlton suggested the shiny ski's best use was as a mirror in the local outhouse.
-Taylor stayed long enough to tell Head that the ski needed real edges, and some way for the bottoms to hold wax.
+They found the skis performed well in the powder on the upper mountain, but as they descended to harder snow the edges would not dig in and the skis became impossible to turn.
+At the bottom, where it was warmer, the snow stuck to the skis and they stopped dead, forcing them to walk them down the hill.
+Taylor told Head that the skis needed real edges and a way for the bottoms to hold wax.
+Less constructively, Knowlton suggested the shiny skis would function better as a mirror in the local outhouse.